Machining Technology at HCC

 Francis wants others to ask for his advice, rather than initiative the conversation.
 He prefers to be certain his advice is correct.
 When Francis is deeply involved in thinking through a project, he may appear to be cool and distant.
 He has a low trust level with strangers.
 This becomes apparent when he asks specific and perhaps blunt questions.
 Francis' logical, methodical way of gathering data is demonstranted by his ability to ask the right questions at the right time.
 Whenever possible, Francis avoids face-to-face conflict.
 He prefers meetings that start and finish on time.
 He may get upset with people do not adhere to rules and how things "should be done."
 People may often see Francis as formal and reserved.
 He may be assessing the situation before "letting his guard down" and may do so only when he feels comfortable with circumstances.
 Francis' work represents his true self and he will take issue when people attack the quality of his work.

 Francis believes things should be earned not given.
+He always wants to work hard and make history.
 Everyone loves hearing how awesome he or she is, because it makes him or her feel important and valued.
 However, there are always some people who think their ticket to success is to suck up to anyone beyond their pride or integrity should allow.
 They would do anything and say anything to make that person feel good.
 He has no respect or trust for them.
 They mean nothing to him because people worthy of respect do not kiss behinds.
 Francis is a person who works hard, earns it, and commands respect, not to suck up to get what he wants in life.
 Any effective leader can see the difference between a suck-up and a superstar.

 Francis' top 5 favorite US cities: